 When fully operational, two locals will run daily (one each direction), with several extras created to switch the main shipper on the line, the Peerless White Lime Company.
 The prototype lime industries in Ste Genevieve loaded hundreds of cars weekly, oftentimes requiring plant switching twice daily.
 An occasional passenger may be carried on the locals either in a coach or a drover caboose depending upon the season and circumstances.

-The Middle Yard switcher crew handles local industries in Ste Genevieve, as well as any interchange traffic with the Frisco.
-Frisco paralleled the M-I right of way in Ste Gen; for a period of time in the early part of the 20th century, the M-I and Frisco shared the same depot.
-In 1929, the Frisco built their own depot just across the tracks from the M-I.
+The Middle Yard switcher crew makes and tears down trains, as well as switching the local industries in Ste Genevieve and interchange traffic with the Frisco.
+The Frisco and the M-I have been intertwined most of their lives.
+Frisco paralleled the M-I right of way in Ste Genevieve and the two roads shared the same depot in the early part of the 20th century.
+Frisco finally built their own depot in 1929 (just across the tracks from the M-I station).

-The P:48 M-I will operate predominantly as a point-to-point switching layout with interchanges at each end.
-There are jobs available for three crews (or a lone operator).
-Traffic movements are generally slow-paced and loosely mimic prototype practices.
-Car management will be handled primarily by switch lists, although waybills may be used in the ferry operation and weight slips for cars found to be overloaded.
-The operating timeframe is deliberately broad from the early to mid-1940’s up thru the mid-1960’s.
-This broad era allows for an enjoyable mix of motive power, rolling stock and paint schemes.
+The layout can be operated solo or with several crews.
+Operations are generally slow-paced and loosely mimic prototype practices.
+Car management is primarily switch lists, although waybills may be used when desired.
+The operating timeframe is a broad interpretation of the transition period (mid-1940’s thru the early 1960’s).
+This allows an enjoyable mix of motive power, rolling stock and paint schemes.